atbcb/usab-uswds/_pages/about/policy/p-foia.md

 ## Introduction

 Welcome to the Access Board's Freedom of Information Act (FOIA) page.
 We hope to provide you helpful information about the Access Board and about the [Freedom of Information Act](http://www.justice.gov/oip/foia_updates/Vol_XVII_4/page2.htm).
-Below is a description of that Act, as well as a list of frequently asked questions (FAQs).
+Below is a description of that Act, a list of frequently asked questions (FAQs), and (at the [bottom of this page](#foia-reporting)) links to our annual FOIA reporting.

 ### FOIA Officer